tytydraco/yessleep/out/Air_Head.md

 “Keep it down, Will,” his slightly older peer, Aaron hissed.

 “Yes it is!”
-The little girl, Abby, argued.
+The little girl, Lucy, argued.

 Aaron had his hands full wrangling the two.
 If I had been responsible, I'd have stopped their pent up emotions before they escalated further, but, admittedly, I was curious what drama they could spin as well.